Title

 The Land Transportation Franchising and Regulatory Board outlines stringent requirements for the sale and transfer of Certificates of Public Convenience, including notarized deeds, valid franchises, and proof of registration, to ensure compliance and accountability in public land transport services.

-No, fractional sale of franchises is not allowed; the sale must cover all the units specified under the franchise.
+No. Fractional sale of franchises is not allowed; the sale must cover all units specified under the franchise.

-All the authorized units under the CPC sought to be transferred should be properly registered with the Land Transportation Office (LTO) for the year preceding the date of transaction.
+A certification from the Land Transportation Office that all authorized units under the CPC being transferred/sold have been properly registered with the LTO for the year preceding the date of the transaction.

-No, there should be no outstanding obligations, including fines and penalties, attached to the franchise for sale.
+It requires that there be no outstanding obligations, including fines and penalties, attached to the franchise for sale/transfer.

-No, no application or petition for approval by the Board will be accepted for filing and hearing unless the required annexed documents are attached.
+No application/petition for approval by the Board of the sale and transfer of CPCs will be accepted for filing and hearing unless the specified annexes/documents are attached.

 Analyze Cases Smarter, Faster